upvalue/arete/README.md

-Arete is a simple, embeddable Scheme interpreter written in C++ and itself.
+Arete is an implementation of the Scheme programming language.